instance01/fish-rl-alife/README.md

 ## Citing

-To cite the publication this repository is for in publications:
+The corresponding publication can be found here: [ALIFE 2021](https://direct.mit.edu/isal/proceedings/isal/74/102891) To cite in publications:

 ```
 @inproceedings{RRP+21,